-Based on the insights gained from stakeholder feedback on the contents of this report, we will update and consolidate it into a final report that will be part of the upcoming CIRPASS deliverable on "DPP roadmaps & recommendations" (D5.2).
+Based on the insights gained from stakeholder feedback on the previous version of this report, we updated and consolidated it into this final version, which is part of the CIRPASS deliverable D5.2 "DPP roadmaps & recommendations".

 3 Methodology

 The methodology employed by the CIRPASS project for developing the roadmap for the generic DPP system and the three sector-specific DPP roadmaps is based on established methodological approaches for the development of technology roadmaps, which have been adapted to the purposes of DPP roadmaps.